Page contents

 what is gluten

 Gluten is found in wheat-based flour and is an important part of the baking process, providing structure and elasticity.
-Thankfully, there are other ingredients that do a similar job to gluten without the unpleasant side effects.
+Thankfully, other ingredients do a similar job to gluten without the unpleasant side effects.

 Why Eat Gluten Free?

-Those that suffer from Coeliac Disease or gluten sensitivity need to cut gluten out of their diet or face health problems ranging from minor to extremely severe.
+Those who suffer from Coeliac Disease or gluten sensitivity need to cut gluten out of their diet or face health problems ranging from minor to extremely severe.

 Coeliac disease is an autoimmune condition where the body reacts abnormally to gluten, causing small bowel damage.
 Villi are tiny finger-like projections that line the bowel; they are flattened and become inflamed when gluten is consumed.
 This condition is a type of atrophy that reduces the available surface of the bowel to absorb the food’s nutrients.